What is IBS-C?

-UNDERSTANDING IBS‑C
+Understanding IBS-C

-There are many different causes of IBS‑C:
+There are several different and possible causes of IBS‑C:

 Slow stool movement (or slow motility)